rusiqe/nasa-space-explorer/README.md

-# NASA Space Explorer - Software Engineer Coding Challenge
+# NASA Space Explorer

 ## 🚀 Project Overview

-This is a full-stack web application built for the Software Engineer coding challenge.
-The application utilizes NASA's Open APIs to showcase space-related data through an interactive and engaging user interface.
+A full-stack web application that utilizes NASA's Open APIs to showcase space-related data through an interactive and engaging user interface.

-### Challenge Requirements Met:
+### Key Features:
 - ✅ React Frontend with user interface for NASA data interaction
 - ✅ Node.js Backend with Express server as API intermediary
 - ✅ Data Visualization with intuitive and visually appealing presentation